andoDsAI/airflow-customer-segmentation/README.md

 ## Running project with Docker

 1. Install Docker and Docker Compose.

-2. Run the following command:
+2. Create logs and plugins directory in airflow home directory.

     ```bash
+    mkdir -p ./logs
+    mkdir -p ./plugins
+    ```

+3. Create models and data folder in src directory.

+    ```bash
+    mkdir -p ./src/models
+    mkdir -p ./src/data
+    ```

+4. Run the following command:

+    ```bash
     docker-compose build
     docker-compose up -d
     ```

-3. Open <http://localhost:8080/> in your browser to see airflow webserver.
+5. Open <http://localhost:8080/> in your browser to see airflow webserver.
-4. Open <http://localhost:8501/> in your browser to see streamlit app.
+6. Open <http://localhost:8501/> in your browser to see streamlit app.